razmishra/DSA-Java/Assignments/LinkedList/Singly_Linked_List_Questions.md

 Input: 1 -> 2 -> 3 -> 4 -> 5 -> 6
 Output: 4
 ```

-### Explanation:
-Use the **slow and fast pointer technique** — move one pointer twice as fast as the other.
-When the fast pointer reaches the end, the slow pointer will be at the middle.

 ---

 ## 3. Reverse a Linked List